I love it when I have one of my little EUREKA moments. I had one the other day with these upcycled drawers.

 Preparing the wood

-- When the drawer is dry sand the unpainted wood sides, inside and out.
+2. When the drawer is dry, sand the unpainted wood sides, inside and out.
 No need to sand the base of the drawer as this will be decoupaged.

-- Using a clear furniture wax this time, wax and buff the front of the drawer and handle.
+4. Next, use a clear furniture wax this time, wax and buff the painted front of the drawer and handle.

 I am so pleased with how this upcycled drawer has turned out.
 It looks fabulous in our upstairs bathroom and now actually gives what was a rather boring bathroom a bit of character.

-I will be on the look out for more drawers in skips (dumpsters) to make more of these handy little shelf units for other places in my home.
-Cavallini make so many different gorgeous decorative papers I will have plenty to choose for my next one.
-In fact, I have my eye on some vintage bird paper.
+I will be on the lookout for more drawers in skips (dumpsters) to make more of these handy little shelf units for other places in my home.
+Cavallini makes so many different gorgeous decorative papers I used some of their insect paper with my chalk paint unique cupboard upcycle.